Frequently asked questions

 Are you allowed to bring bags and luggage into the library?

 Visitors are not authorised to access to the Bibliothèque publique d’information with bulky objects, suitcases, backpacks and other bags and luggage exceeding the authorised size (40 cm x 55 cm x 20 cm).
+Two bags per visitor are allowed.

 Can objects be confiscated?